pavan5352/pavan5352/README.md

 - 🌱 I’m currently learning Data science and web development
 - 💞️ I’m looking to collaborate on Learning and creating simple code for automating average user's life.
 - 📫 How to reach me insta @pavanrocky_5352
-- ⚡ Fun fact: I'm surprising nice person.
+- ⚡ Fun fact: I have a million ideas in pipeline.
+None of them are simple.